Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Clonfert, Maynooth, Co.
 Kildare, W23 PY05

 If you are looking for Halloween events for families near Dublin, then head to Clonfert Pet Farm.
-They are holding a week-long event that includes a Haunted House, Kids Carnival, Pumpkin Patch, Kids Disco, and Arts and Crafts.
+This year they are holding a Halloween event over 11 days that includes lots of spooky fun.
+This year’s fun will include a Haunted House, Fun Fair, Pumpkin Patch, and more.

 Visitor facilities include parking, toilets and a café.
-Pre-booking tickets is essential.
-Check their website for more information.
+Check their website for more information and to pre-book your tickets which is essential.

 Leahy’s Open Farm, Cork